AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

 This way, the only class under test is our `UserManagementService`.
 We don't depend on the implementation of any in-memory repository with its own logic.

-## Non-isolated shared resources

-## Confusing math with science

 ## Summary

+This was originally supposed to be a one-off post, but I see that it's already got quite long.
+That's why I've decided to split it into more parts.
+I hope that you learned something useful.
+I also fully understand that the concepts presented here might be quite controversial.
+Described anti-patterns are quite widely used and I saw them in all commercial codebases I worked with.
+In each case, they were a hindrance rather than an aid.
+Although it's not easy to get rid of those, maybe you'll find it easy not to start using them at all.

+In the following post(s), I'll cover:

+- Shared "then"
+- Non-isolated shared resources
+- Confusing math with science (yes, that's a testing anti-pattern!)

+or maybe even more if I come up with other ideas.
+Stay tuned!